-Usually, our agency is helping you find talent to perform at your next event.
-Whether you’re a talent looking book your next show, or a client looking for quality entertainment, our services are all about connecting people.
-But when experts urge us to keep our distance from each other, that becomes challenging.
+Usually, our agency is busy helping you find talent to perform at your next event.
+Things are different now.
+Whether you are a talent looking to book your next gig, or a client looking for quality entertainment, our services are all about connecting people.
+When experts urge us to keep our distance from each other, this becomes challenging.
 Things are changing quickly, and we all face uncertainty in the weeks and months ahead.
-At EC Model & Talent Agency (Entertainment Caterers, Inc.), the health and safety of those we serve is our top priority.
-So we’re adapting by offering VIRTUAL EVENTS, and thinking of ways we can help you adapt, too.
-Above all, we’ll continue to be here for you: our talent and clients.
-We’ll get through this together by staying informed, making safe choices and supporting each other.
+Here at EC Model & Talent Agency (Entertainment Caterers, Inc.), the health and safety of those we serve is our top priority.
+We are trying to adapt by offering virtual events.
+Above all, we will continue to be here for you, our talent and clients.
+We will get through this together by staying informed, making safe choices and supporting each other.

 Information for clients